 Contact us below to receive more information about Improving Transportation or to attend our next meeting

-The lack of affordable transportation has an adverse impact on the lives of youth, specifically youth escaping poverty.
-Unfortunately, right now, thousands of young people in San Diego are isolated from opportunity as a result of the high cost of transit.
+The Issue: The lack of affordable transportation has an adverse impact on the lives of youth, specifically youth escaping poverty.
+Currently, thousands of young people in San Diego are isolated from opportunity as a result of the high cost of transit.

-Starting May 1, San Diegans 18 years old and under can ride for free on the bus, trolley, and other public transit operated by San Diego MTS and the North County Transit District!
-Click here for more information and spread the word!🚌
+From May 2022 to June 2024, San Diegans 18 years old and under can ride for free on the bus, trolley, and other public transit operated by San Diego MTS and the North County Transit District! 🚌

 How we got here:

-Improving Transportation in City Heights (ITCH) for more than a decade demanded no-cost Youth Opportunity Passes for every youth in San Diego.
+Our Improving Transportation in City Heights (ITCH) team for more than a decade demanded no-cost Youth Opportunity Passes for every youth in San Diego.
 These passes would allow every young person in San Diego to ride public transportation at no cost.
 After years of hard work, we believed this dream was achievable by Dec 2021.
 On October 22nd, 2021, SANDAG Board of Directors approved the Social Equity Pilot Program, which allocated $8 million for no-cost youth fares (18 and under) and increased bus frequency.
 On May 1st, 2022, all youth ages 18 and under started riding the bus, Trolley, SPRINTER, and COASTER for free!

 Youth Opportunity Pass resources:

 Things to know about the Youth Opportunity Passes (page includes PDF of YOP in multiple languages).

 Click here for info about Youth Opportunity Passes.